 Inside the body, cholesterol travels through the blood on two different types of proteins called lipoproteins.

 LDL cholesterol is what makes up most of the body’s cholesterol.
-People sometimes call it bad cholesterol as very high levels of this substance circulating in the body may raise a person’s risk of heart disease.
+People sometimes call it bad cholesterol as very high levels of this substance circulating in the body

 In contrast, individuals sometimes refer to HDL cholesterol as good cholesterol, as higher levels of it may lower the risk of heart disease.